 When a corporation files a timely return reflecting a federal determination, an assessment of tax must be proposed within one year after the return is filed or within three years of when the original return was filed or due to be filed, whichever is later.

-If the corporation does not file the return within the required time, an assessment of tax must be proposed within three years from the date of the receipt by the Department of Revenue of the final report of federal determination from the U.S. government.
+If the corporation does not file the return reflecting a federal determination within the required time, an assessment of tax must be proposed within three years from the date the Department received the final report of federal determination.